 Wigs are very popular right now, for both mainstream and cosplay use- you can buy them all over the place, in local shops or on the internet.
 They come in a seemingly endless range of colors, styles and prices.
 You can even pick up machine made “lace front” wigs with decent hairlines at very reasonable prices, and most of those can be re-styled using heat tools.
+In short, it’s never been easier to find a decent wig ‘off the rack’.
 So why spend substantially more money and time having a wig made to order?

 The short answer is, quality.
 The longer answer is that the cheaper and more accessible options might work perfectly well for many uses, but what about the other times?
 Let’s say you spent hours of your time sourcing the perfect fabric and materials, more hours painstakingly sewing your garment, and a whole other bunch of hours tracking down the accessories and props and designing your makeup.
 If you’ve put that much time, energy, love and, yes, money, into creating the very best costume, it’s worth considering having the wig or facial hair made to go with it.

-The right wig – color, texture, length.
-We can build almost anything.
-That’s especially important if you are working on a character who’s hair isn’t likely to be available as a mass produced product.
-If you’re cosplaying Danaerys Targaryen from Game of Thrones, you can probably find a pretty good mass produced wig that will work for most of her hairstyles (though you may want to take a look at some of the other reasons to consider a custom wig).
+The right color, texture, density and length.
+That’s specially important if you are working on a character whose hair isn’t readily available as a mass produced product.
+If you’re cosplaying Danaerys Targaryen, you can probably find a pretty good mass produced wig that will work for most of her hairstyles (though you may want to take a look at some of the other reasons to consider a custom wig).
 But what about your Gandalf cosplay?
 There aren’t too many decent quality long, gray wigs out there, and even fewer beards.

 The right fit.
 Let’s say you manage to track down a wig in the right color and mostly the right style for your Jon Snow cosplay.
-The hairline is even decent on it, since it has a shallow machine-made lace front.
+The hairline is even decent.
 Many people might be able to use the wig as it is, which is great.
 But what if this wig doesn’t fit your head?
 Your put it on, and you pull and you tug, and it doesn’t cover your nape.
 Or your forehead.
 Or your ears.
 The wig that looks reasonably like Jon Snow on a mannequin head isn’t going to look like Jon Snow if half your hair is sticking out the back of it.
-Fitting issues get worse with updos and short hairstyles.
+Fitting issues get worse with updos and short, tapered hairstyles.

 The right hair.
-This goes back to quality, and also the getting the right wig for the job.
-You do get what you pay for and if realism and screen accuracy are important to you, or you want to use your wig for a long time, or if your wig needs to be easily styled and restyled, it’s important to make sure your wig is created from the best hair for the job.
-That means carefully chosen, good looking, realistic, durable hair, in an appealing color or colors and the appropriate texture.
-This is really important for facial hair, historical or historical-ish characters or characters who have hair that needs to look and act like “real” hair.
+If realism and screen accuracy are important to you, or you want to use your wig for a long time, or if your wig needs to be easily styled and restyled, it’s important to make sure your wig is created from the best hair for the job.
+That means carefully chosen, good looking, realistic, durable hair, in the right colors and the appropriate texture.

 In general, if you’re doing a project and you can tick off two or more of the above points, then you might want to consider a custom wig.
 If you’re just doing the project casually, or for a single event, then it might not make sense to have a piece made.
 But if you plan to wear your Gandalf for the next decade, you’ll probably be happier in long run if you get your pieces made to order.